tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/HiddenMarkovModel.md

 #### Args:

 * <b>`observations`</b>: A tensor representing a batch of observations made on the hidden Markov model.
 The rightmost dimension of this tensor gives the steps in a sequence of observations from a single sample from the hidden Markov model.
 The size of this dimension should match the `num_steps` parameter of the hidden Markov model object.
 The other dimensions are the dimensions of the batch and these are broadcast with the hidden Markov model's parameters.
+* <b>`name`</b>: Python `str` name prefixed to Ops created by this class.
+    Default value: "HiddenMarkovModel".

 #### Returns:

-A `Categorical` distribution object representing the marginal probability of the hidden Markov model being in each state at each step.
+* <b>`posterior_marginal`</b>: A `Categorical` distribution object representing the marginal probability of the hidden Markov model being in each state at each step.
 The rightmost dimension of the `Categorical` distributions batch will equal the `num_steps` parameter providing one marginal distribution for each step.
 The other dimensions are the dimensions corresponding to the batch of observations.

 #### Raises: